 Southwestern's evening program is a four-year part-time J.D. program designed for students who are unable to devote full-time to the study of law.
 For many working professionals, this program provides a financially feasible way to attend law school while maintaining a full-time work schedule.
 Students in the evening program bring the unique perspectives of their working lives into the classroom, enriching the law school experience for everyone.

 Students enrolled in the evening program receive the same comprehensive legal education as that presented in the day program.

-Southwestern's part-time program is unique among J.D. evening divisions in several ways: All core courses for evening students are taught by full-time faculty; the law school's services and resources are available during evening and/or weekend hours and appointments, and special experiential learning opportunities are designed to accommodate evening students' schedules.
-Southwestern also offers individualized social support as well as a special Evening Orientation and other events to help part-time students adjust to law school.
+Southwestern's part-time program is unique among J.D. evening divisions in several ways: All core courses for evening students are taught by full-time faculty; the evening program is overseen by two full-time faculty members who serve as Co-Directors and who advocate for the evening students and advise and counsel them; the law school's services and resources are available during evening and/or weekend hours and appointments; evening students also have a dedicated Career Service Professional who has been assigned to counsel and advise them throughout law school, and special experiential learning opportunities are designed to accommodate evening students' schedules.
+Southwestern also offers individualized social support and events to help part-time students adjust to law school.

 Part-time evening students take the designated curriculum during the first two years, and a mix of required courses and electives during the third and fourth years when they are also able to take advantage of externships, clinics, practica and honors programs.
 They take 8 to 11 units each semester, and two summer sessions are required to complete the 87 units to earn the J.D. degree in four years.

 |Courses||Fall Units||Spring Units|

 |FIRST YEAR EVENING|

 |SECOND YEAR PART-TIME EVENING|

 |Constitutional Law I & II||3||3|